mennodejong1986/Darwindow/README.md

-### Instructions for running 'VCF_darwindow.sh' script on Unix command line
+## How to run 'VCF_darwindow.sh'

-In order to run Darwindow in the Unix command line, follow the instructions in the top section of the VCF_darwindow.sh script.
+In order to run Darwindow, follow the instructions in the top section of the VCF_darwindow.sh script.
 This will generate file(s) containing window-based counts.

 The main output file will start with the prefix 'mywindowhe' and contains the columns: